ploomber/doc/examples/flask/stripe-flask/README.md

-# Integrating Stripe in a Flask Application: A Step-by-step Guide
+# Integrating Stripe in a Flask Application

 A Flask app that can receive payments via Stripe.